KmolYuan/optimization-learning/homework6.md

 After executed SQP algorithm with an initial values $[0.3293, 0.3246]$, the result flag is -2, but we obtained $x = [0.329818090602828, 0.323336750073526]$.

 ![](img/homework6.png)

+The test initial values is very close to the boundaries, and other values in feasible domain are not succeed (return the initial values).
+So this result just shows that SQP algorithm in this case can only work on a near solution, but not for other values in the feasible domain.

 # Reference